 The Wellness Center also will be a home base for Mental Health First Aid (MHFA), a program dedicated to improving access to quality mental health services in Upper Manhattan.
 To address the hurdles faced by African Americans and Latinos when it comes to getting mental health treatment, the program will work with local faith communities, training leaders to identify and respond to signs of depression and other mental illnesses, as well as substance-use disorders like alcoholism and drug addiction.
-Dr. Hankerson, assistant professor of clinical psychiatry at Columbia University, College of Physicians & Surgeons and the New York State Psychiatric Institute, founded the program.
+Dr. Hankerson, assistant professor of clinical psychiatry at Columbia University, College of Physicians & Surgeons and the New York State Psychiatric Institute, will direct the program through the Wellness Center.
 His team will teach members of the community to combat the stigma often associated with mental health issues and help others seek medical care.
 Mental Health First Aid also will provide mental health resources onsite at the Wellness Center.

 “The Wellness Center is going to be a hub for health in West Harlem,” said Dr. Hankerson.
 “We know that people of color, African Americans and Latinos, are disproportionately affected by chronic medical conditions, such as high blood pressure, diabetes, depression, anxiety and stroke.
 Our goal is to promote education, awareness and engagement so people can get the help and healing that they need.”